 Either get your bodyfat tested by a professional (DEXA is the best) or use a visual chart.

-Example: if you are a 250-pound woman who is 45% body fat, this means you carry 112.5 pounds of fat, and thus your fat-free mass is 137.5 – so you should eat at LEAST 137 grams of protein a day.
+For example: if you are a 250-pound woman who is 45% body fat, this means you carry 112.5 pounds of fat, and thus your fat-free mass is 137.5 – so you should eat at LEAST 137 grams of protein a day.

 Don’t get too wrapped up in which option to use, as long as you have healthy kidneys, more protein will always be a better option.